Genuine democracy depends on representation.

 We ranked 27th in the world for women’s representation in parliament in 2000.

-Now we’re 60th – because other countries have recognized the cost of not ensuring women have an equal say, and done something about it.
+Now Canada is 62nd – because other countries have recognized the cost of not ensuring that women have an equal say and have done something about it.

 Political parties have the power